louketo/louketo-proxy/README.md

   email: ^.*@example.com$
 ```

-Proxy supports matching on multivalue Strings claims.
-In this case the match will succeed if it matches one of the claim values.
-For example:
+The proxy supports matching on multivalue Strings claims.
+The match will succeed if one of the values matches, for example:

 ```YAML
 match-claims: